 The 3D City Database is stored in a separate PostgreSQL schema called 'citydb'.
-It should contain 60 tables and 11 sequences.
-The stored procedures (count 101) are written to a separate PostgreSQL schema called 'citydb_pkg' that also contains one additional table and sequence.
+The stored procedures are written to a separate PostgreSQL schema called 'citydb\pkg'.
 Usually different schemas have to be addressed in every query via dot notation, e.g.

-'''

-SELECT FROM citydb.building;
+SELECT \ FROM citydb.building;

-'''

 Fortunately, this can be avoided when the corresponding schemas are on the database search path.
 The search path is automatically adapted during the setup.
-Execute the command SHOW search_path; to check if the schemas citydb, citydb_pkg and public (for PostGIS elements) are contained.
+Execute the command SHOW search\path; to check if the schemas citydb, citydb\pkg and public (for PostGIS elements) are contained.